Hot Chocolatev12

 Usage as an attribute

-Up until now we have only worked with Code-first APIs to create the field middleware.
-What if you want to apply your middleware to a field resolver defined using the Annotation-based approach?
+Up until now we have only worked with code-first APIs to create the field middleware.
+What if you want to apply your middleware to a field resolver defined using the implementation-first approach?

 You can create a new attribute inheriting from ObjectFieldDescriptorAttribute and call or create your middleware inside of the OnConfigure method.